gouthamgo/data-analyst-with-python/Introduction to Data Science in Python/01 Getting Started in Python/01 Importing Python modules/readme.md

 ## Instructions 1/3

--In the script editor, use an import statement to import statsmodels.
+- In the script editor, use an import statement to import statsmodels.

-##Instructions 2/3
+## Instructions 2/3

--Add an as statement to alias statsmodels to sm.
+- Add an as statement to alias statsmodels to sm.

-##Instructions 3/3
+## Instructions 3/3

--Add an as statement to alias seaborn to sns.
+- Add an as statement to alias seaborn to sns.

 ## Script